 ‘Come Together’ is an exciting new programme of public events, training, co-creation and commissions exploring these questions and more.
 It will take place from Summer – Autumn 2021.

-The programme is designed to support artists and communities to work together to develop new skills in ‘hybrid’ arts practices (digital and physical) and to co-create new inclusive spaces or experiences.
+The programme is designed to support artists and communities to: develop new skills in ‘hybrid’ arts practices (mixing digital and physical) and co-create new inclusive spaces / experiences for connection and coming together.
 The programme will explore:

 – Inspiring examples of practices that mix digital and physical tools and methods